skypilot-org/skypilot/README.md

 ```bash
 sky launch my_task.yaml
 ```
-SkyPilot will perform multiple functions for you:
+SkyPilot will perform multiple actions for you:
 1. Find the lowest priced VM instance type across different clouds
 2. Provision the VM
 3. Copy the local contents of `workdir` to the VM